AndyKiema/se-assignment-2-introduction-to-software-engineering-AndyKiema/README.md

   5. Software testing uncovers problems in the software before it is released to the public.
 This way, when it is released, customers are highly satisfied as the software meets their requirements.

 What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.

-  Version ontrol systems are software tools that help in recording changes made to files by keeping a track of modifications done in the code.
+  Version control systems are software tools that help in recording changes made to files by keeping a track of modifications done in the code.
 They help the developer team to efficiently communicate and track changes made to their code.
 Some examples are GitHub, which is a repository for git projects, Beanstalk which also support git and PerForce which delivers the version control capabilities through its HelixCore.

 Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?

 A software project manager takes the responsibility to manage software projects by carrying out planning, monitoring and control activities.
 Some of the challenges faced in software project management include lack of proper communication within teams, the struggle of keeping everyone on the same page and having to deal with unmotivated team members.

 Define software maintenance and explain the different types of maintenance activities.
 Why is maintenance an essential part of the software lifecycle?

 Software maintenance is the process of changing, modifying and updating software to keep up with the demands of the customers.
 The types of maintenance activities are:
  1. Bug fixing- this involves finding and fixing errors.
  2. Enhancements- this is the process of adding new features or improving existing features